 The process of drug detox is necessary as over time, as addiction pursues, substance abuse will alter cognitive function over time.
 Consistent misuse of substances will alter the way the brain process chemicals and can even have an impact on the way the addict processes emotions, sensations, and thoughts – even once the substance is no longer being used or abused.

-Addictive-based behaviors in general, such as drug abuse, will cause the brain to release chemicals that are often times correlated to pleasure – the most common of which being dopamine.
+Addictive-based behaviors in general, such as drug abuse, will cause the brain to release chemicals that are oftentimes correlated to pleasure – the most common of which being dopamine.
 Furthermore, illicit drug use can also stop the process of the brain reabsorbing much-needed chemicals.
 At Rehab South Florida, we understand the impact and effects of drug use and monitor patients closely to ensure withdrawals are kept to a minimum.
-Mental and physical addictions are quite difficult for recovering addicts to manage alone but with the help of our caring and compassionate staff you can rest assured that you’ll be in the hands of the best care professionals state-wide.
+Mental and physical addictions are quite difficult for recovering addicts to manage alone but with the help of our caring and compassionate staff, you can rest assured that you’ll be in the hands of the best care professionals state-wide.

-Rehab South Florida is committed to patient care and is focused on providing a detox experience that’s not found elsewhere.
+Detox of South Florida in conjunction with Rehab South Florida is committed to patient care and is focused on providing a detox experience that’s not found elsewhere.
 We employ many evidence-based treatments and therapies and work with patients one-on-one to devise a detox and long-term recovery plan that’s curated for their specific addiction needs.